 We offer flexible schedules with morning, daytime, evening and weekend hours available.
-Current rate of pay is $9.50-$10/hour depending on the shifts scheduled.
-We offer free facility use of our recreation centers, Masters Swim Program and discounted classes and golf.
-In addition we offer college scholarship opportunities, and room for advancement in to managerial positions.
+Competitive pay rates offered, see open job positions for details.
+We provide free facility use of our recreation centers, Masters Swim Program and discounted classes and golf.
+In addition we offer college scholarship opportunities, and room for advancement in managerial positions.

 - New to Lifeguarding?
 You must pass the Lifeguarding Course before applying for a job.
 Fill out the form below if you’d like to take the Lifeguarding Course.